 Campus Recreation offers plenty of ways to stay in shape during your college experience with several facilities including a rock-climbing wall, an indoor track, an indoor pool, racquetball courts, basketball/volleyball courts, outdoor tennis courts, and more.

-Civic engagement opportunities are plentiful for St. Mary’s students.
-The Office of Civic Engagement offers unique and rewarding experiences such as immersion trips, the Marianist Leadership Program, service opportunities including the annual Continuing the Heritage event, and more.
+Community engagement opportunities are plentiful for St. Mary’s students.
+The Office of Community Engagement offers unique and rewarding experiences such as immersion trips, the Marianist Leadership Program, service opportunities including the annual Continuing the Heritage event, and more.

 Greek Life at St. Mary’s University strives to empower members of Greek-letter organizations to excel, promote and preserve the four principles of brotherhood/sisterhood, leadership, scholarship and service.